Robert Fripp: 1990s collaborations with David Sylvian and others

-King Crimson redux (1994–2010)
+1994–2010: King Crimson redux

-In late 1994, Fripp re-formed the 1981 line-up of King Crimson for its fifth incarnation, adding Trey Gunn and drummer Pat Mastelotto in a configuration known as the "double trio" (the line-up included two guitars, two bass/Stick players and two drummers).
-This line-up released the VROOOM EP in 1994, and the Thrak album in 1995.
+In late 1994, Fripp re-formed King Crimson for its fifth incarnation, adding Trey Gunn and Pat Mastelotto to the 1980s quartet in a configuration known as a "double trio".
+This line-up released the VROOOM EP in 1994 and the THRAK album the following year.

-Though musically (and relatively commercially) successful, the double-trio King Crimson proved difficult to sustain in the long-term.
+Though musically and relatively commercially successful, the double-trio King Crimson proved difficult to sustain in the long-term.
 From 1997 to 1999, the band "fraKctalised" into five experimental instrumental sub-groups known as ProjeKcts.
-By 1998 Bruford had quit the band altogether: in 2000, Fripp, Belew, Gunn and Mastelotto reunited as a four-piece King Crimson (minus Levin, who was busy with session work).
-This lineup produced two studio albums, the construKction of light in 2000 and The Power to Believe in 2003, which took on a more metallic, heavily electronic approach.
+By 1998 Bruford had quit the band altogether: in 2000, Fripp, Belew, Gunn and Mastelotto reunited as a four-piece King Crimson.
+This lineup produced two industrial metal-influenced studio albums, the construKction of light in 2000 and The Power to Believe in 2003.

 Gunn departed at the end of 2003.

-Although Levin immediately returned to the band, another hiatus followed until King Crimson reappeared in 2007 with a second drummer - Gavin Harrison of Porcupine Tree - appended to the lineup, This version of the band played a brief eastern USA tour in 2008, reassessing its 1981-2003 back catalogue and approach and introducing lengthy percussion duets between the two drummers.
-No new original material was recorded, and in 2010, Fripp announced that King Crimson were on another indefinite hiatus.
+Although Levin immediately returned to replace him, another hiatus followed until King Crimson reappeared in 2007 with the addition of Porcupine Tree drummer Gavin Harrison.
+This version of the band toured the eastern United States in 2008, reassessing the 1981-2003 back catalogue and introducing lengthy duets between the two drummers.
+No new original material was recorded by this line-up, and in 2010, Fripp announced that King Crimson were on another indefinite hiatus.